 Community Services & Amenities

-The Four Seasons Dining Room Dining is now open for breakfast and lunch, Monday through Friday.
+The Four Seasons Dining Room Dining is open for breakfast and lunch, and dinner.
 Tables will be available by reservation only.
 Please call 814-860-7014.
 In line with our health and safety precautions to ensure proper physical distancing, occupancy is limited to no more than 4 people per table and no more than 24 people total in the dining room at one time.
-There will now be a small charge for delivery of a hot breakfast and/or lunch as dining is open.
+There is small charge for delivery when the Dining Room is open.

-The Fitness Center is open and a maximum of 3 residents are permitted at one time.
+The Fitness Center is open for Residential Living and Garden Homes residents at this time.
+The Fitness Center will be open to OakView Personal Care residents on Mondays, Tuesdays, and Thursdays from 2:00 p.m. to 3:00 p.m. and the center will be closed to Residential Living residents during these times.
+A maximum of 3 residents are permitted in the fitness center at one time.
 Please follow the guidelines listed in the Fitness Center regarding cleaning the equipment.
-Exercise classes of 8 residents or less are available 5 days per week in the Community Room for Residential Living residents.
+For Residential Living residents, exercise classes of up to 12 residents are available 5 days per week in the Community Room.
 Please sign up for classes each Friday at noon outside of the Community Room.
-For a current schedule or more information contact Wellness Manager Ryan Hetrick at tel:814-860-7046814-860-7046 or email@example.com.
+All of these classes are now available to view on Springhill cable Ch.
+108, and some classes will be offered via Zoom.
+For a current schedule or more information contact Wellness Manager Ryan Hetrick at 814-860-7046 or email@example.com

 Residential Common Areas & Amenities

-Massage Therapy services have reopened for residential living only.
+Massage Therapy is available for residential living only.
 Please call the massage therapist directly at 814-882-7816.

 Mail, Deliveries & Groceries

-Online Groceries: When ordering grocery delivery, please use the Springhill address with the resident’s apartment number.
+Online Groceries: When ordering grocery delivery, please use the Springhill address with the resident’s apartment number and have all deliveries come to the front entrance.
+We ask that no deliveries be made to resident apartments or patios to ensure the safety and security of our residents.
 Residents are permitted to pick up their groceries in front.
 Deliveries will be made by associates as their schedule permits.
+Garden Home residents can have groceries delivered directly to their Garden Home.

-On-Campus Grocery Services: Residents may place a weekly milk order at the front desk.
+On-Campus Grocery Services: If you have an emergent need of grocery or personal items, please contact the front desk at 814-860-7000.
+Residents may place a weekly milk order at the front desk.
 Please complete your order by Tuesday at 5:00 p.m.
 Milk will be billed to the resident’s account and will be available for pick-up at the dining bar the following day on Wednesday.
 Please contact Executive Chef Patty Graziano at 814-860-7027 or firstname.lastname@example.org with questions.

 COVID-19 Testing Information